SAP-samples/teched2023-DA271/exercises/ex1/README.md

 User steps:

--   Select the **SALESORDERID** (**4VD_SalesOrders** dimension)
+-   Select node the **SALESORDERID** (**4VD_SalesOrders** dimension) in the canvas.
+This will update the properties panel on the right.
--   Within the Properties section, enable **PARTNERID, RESPONSIBLE & CREATION DATE** within the **Associated Dimensions** section
+-   Within the properties panel, in section **Associated Dimensions** section, select dimensions **PARTNERID, RESPONSIBLE & CREATION DATE** <br/>
--   You should now see the added dimensions that stem from the **4VD_SalesOrders** dimension
+These dimensions are automatically added to the canvas as well.

 ![](media/516e49d65b42d31f120637a7d7254cb1.png)

--   We want to add the **4VD_Address** dimension, which is associated to the **4VD_BusinessPartners** dimension object
+-   To get addresses of business partners, we similarly select node **PARTNERID** (**4VD_BusinessPartners**) and add its associated dimension **4VD_Address** dimension. <br/>
--   Your more robust analytic model should now look like this:
+The updated canvas will look like this:

 ![](media/9b40e8559fdd329c5eff31f8f283f6b9.png)

 -   Within the **Attributes** section of **Properties**, enable the following attributes for the given dimensions:
-    -   Business Partner dimension: COMPANYNAME
+    -   Choose node PARTNERID and select its attribute COMPANYNAME
-    -   Address dimension: Country, REGION, CITY, STREET, POSTALCODE
+    -   Choose node ADDRESSID and add attributes COUNTRY, REGION, CITY, STREET, POSTALCODE
 -   Reopen data preview and confirm that you can now also drill by these dimensions (if, for any reason you do not see your added dimensions, **deploy** your Analytic Model first before continuing to preview data)

-## Add Measures & Variables
+## Add Measures

 Add calculated & restricted measures.
 In large organizations, its crucial to agree on common definition of KPIs.
-This is helpful for their reusability (saves time) and governance (we all use same definitions).
+This is helpful for their reusability (saves time) and governance (all parties use the same definitions).

 User steps:

+-   Jump to the overview of the Analytic Model by clicking anywhere on the canvas (i.e. anything that is not a node).
+The properties panel will update to show the properties of the Analytic Model as a whole.
 -   To add a calculated measure, locate the **Measures** section within **Properties** and click the **+** sign.
 Select Calculated Measure

 ![](media/d21152bcc9058cac4fbc4a953bbd29b5.png)

--   Add calculated measure Average Price (AVG_PRICE) as GROSSAMOUNT / QUANTITY
+-   Add calculated measure Avg Price (Avg_Price) as GROSSAMOUNT / QUANTITY <br/>
--   Name your measure **Avg Price**
+Note that you could also build much more complex measures by making use of the dimensions, variables (none defined yet) or operators.

 ![](media/1550894b2d51f893439adbf52770ab3b.png)

--   You can navigate back to the main properties window by clicking on the object link, as shown below
+-   To navigate back to the main properties window, click on the object link, as shown below

 ![](media/2b01e176bee5cf7b7215a1b39fa127fe.png)

--   Following the previous navigation path, let’s now create **restricted measures**.
+Let's now create **restricted measures**, i.e. measures that build on existing measures but restrict them along a filter.
+This is typically used for comparing values by status like e.g. comparing of value of orders with value of all open orders.
+Here we'll compare domestic sales with international sales.
+-   Choose to create a measure of type **restricted measure**.
-    -   Create **Domestic Gross Sales** based on source measure GROSSAMOUNT and with restriction as COUNTRY = 'DE' as an expression
+    -   Create **Domestic Gross Sales** based on source measure GROSSAMOUNT and with restriction as COUNTRY = 'DE' in an expression
-    -   Create **International Gross Sales** based on source measure GROSSAMOUNT and with restriction as COUNTRY != 'DE' as an expression
+    -   Create another restricted measure **International Gross Sales** based on source measure GROSSAMOUNT and with restriction as COUNTRY != 'DE' in an expression

+# Add variables
+Analytic Models offer various variable types depending on usage, cp.
+[SAP Help](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/cdd8fa0fd74b495584dca343432f2814.html).

+We'll simply use a filter variable to choose which years (multi-select) we want to see.
+If user does not set any filter, all data - regardless of creation year of the sales order - is selected.
+-   Find section **Variables** and a add a new variable of type **Filter variable**
--   Add a **Filter Variable** (within Properties Window) *YEAR* with the filter type of **Multiple single values**
+-   Set filter on dimension **YEAR** with the filter type of **Multiple single values**

 ![](media/2db949fc0c1dda668af857dffe3f4e2a.png)
-Many users will want to see only the current year.
-This way the system pre-filters on the current year.
-The same could be true for your own region.
+Many users will want to see only data for e.g. the current year.
+With the prompt, they can now readily do.
+Similarly, we could set filters on region, country or other relevant dimensions.

 -   **Deploy** your Analytic Model
 -   Preview data and open the **Year** filter variable.